TDToolbox/BTD-Docs/README.md

 # BTD Documentation
 This repository is for documenting anything related to NK modding

-Solidarity - The name for the BTD5/BTDB/BMC/SAS4 engine/shared code.
+-Solidarity - The name for the BTD5/BTDB/BMC/SAS4 engine/shared code.
 I'm not entirely sure where the name came from, but unless somebody can verify an actual name for the engine, the wiki will be sticking with it.
-NK Unity - The set of Libs NK uses for BTD6/TK/BATTD
+-NK Unity - The set of Libs NK uses for BTD6/TK/BATTD

 ## Documentation Status